Here’s How Much You Should Tip for Pizza Delivery

 If the driver is overtly rude, runs over your prize flower beds, drops the food or commits some other obvious offense, then you can give a lower tip.

 What if the food arrives late, or ice cold?
 That might be on the restaurant, not the driver.
 If you have a complaint with your food, it’s generally best to tip the driver the minimum, and then call the restaurant to complain.
 They may take care of you with refunds or coupons.

-We get it: tipping can get pricey, especially on top of fees.
-You’re paying for the convenience and the extra time and effort it takes the restaurant and delivery guy.
-You can always try the top-rated frozen pizza brand!
+We get it: Tipping can get pricey, especially on top of fees.
+You’re paying for the convenience and the extra time and effort it takes the restaurant and delivery person.
+You can always try our pick for the top-rated frozen pizza brand!